 Transrectal ultrasound (TRUS)

-- color doppler interrogation shows increased vascularity in inflammatory phase of granulomatous prostatitis 5.
+- colour Doppler interrogation shows increased vascularity in the inflammatory phase of granulomatous prostatitis 5

 Characteristic MRI findings of prostatic tuberculosis have not been described due to the relative rarity of cases 3.